elliottcsipkes/movie-database-app/README.md

 - Click on one of the movie posters on either the "Movies" list or the "Favorites" list to learn more information about the selected movie.
 (Click the "x" or anywhere outside the info card to close it.)
 - Hover over a movie poster to display the "Add to Favorites" button.
 Clicking this button will save the movie to your favorites list.
 - Favorite movies are saved to local storage so that you will only have to add your favorite films to the list once!

+### Areas for Improvement

+- Add advanced search options such as genre, rating, etc.
+- Include a featured movies section of recent releases
+- Declutter App.js using global context API